Hello there!

 When you try your best, but you don't succeed...🎶

 The 3rd variation was a proposal to change the way we set an alarm and the idea appealed to me.
 However, the unfolded paper clip did not hold itself well.
-Both of the next two variations made use of the holes for the screws to be fitted in.
+The next two variations made use of existing holes for better fitting of the screws.

 Step 03: